biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Governance

-Governance is the democratic process that allows users and validators to make changes to Biyaliquid.
+Governance is the democratic process that allows users and validators to make changes to Biyachain.
 Community members submit, vote, and implement proposals.
 One staked BIYA is equal to one vote.

 ### Governance proposal

-A written submission for a change or addition to the Biyaliquid protocol.
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to Biyaliquid.
+A written submission for a change or addition to the Biyachain protocol.
+Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to Biyachain.

 ### IBC